ericbottard/hands-on-cloudfoundry/README.md

 Hints:

 - Spring allows you to easily create an embedded database thanks to `EmbeddedDatabaseFactory`
+- To retrieve persisted Persons, check `jdbcTemplate.query(sql, parameters, BeanPropertyRowMapper)` out
+- To store a new Person, check `jdbcTemplate.update(sql, new BeanPropertySqlParameterSource)` out

 ###Bonus:
 Log ou display the actual class of the `DataSource` that gets injected.
 What do you get locally?
 When running on CloudFoundry?